 Understanding the Dangers of Prescription Opioid Abuse

 Still, people generally understand the dangers of heroin better than they do the risks associated with prescription drug use.
-Opioids create dependencies so quickly and easily that it can be difficult to continue accessing them once a prescription is completed.
-While some may engage in doctor-shopping to try to navigate that obstacle, manufacturers have also taken steps to change the formulation of painkillers, making them more difficult to abuse.
+Opioids create dependencies that require addiction treatment so quickly and easily that it can be difficult to continue accessing them once a prescription is completed.
+While some may engage in doctor-shopping to avoid that obstacle or their need for prescription drug rehab.
 This, in conjunction with the high cost of opioid medications, is when heroin begins to become a more desirable choice.

 Heroin’s side effects make it an ideal choice for those looking to get the same high they would from painkillers, but at a fraction of the cost.
 Painkillers can cost anywhere between $60 to $100 per pill, and considering many people will require numerous doses throughout the day, it becomes an incredibly expensive habit.
 Heroin, on the other hand, can cost as little as $10 a bag, making it much easier to afford.
 It also tends to be easier to thanks to the crackdowns implemented by prescription monitoring programs.